Some of our adventurous team here at Betts jumped from 14,000ft in tandem skydives this weekend at the Skydive Northwest Centre in the Lake District.

 As you may already know, our Managing Director-Mel Frimston, enjoys raising much needed funds for a variety of charities.

-In October 2018 himself and eldest daughter Lydia will be supporting autistic people and their families by taking on the Angkor Watt to Bangkok 400km Cycle Ride.
+In October 2018 Mel and his eldest daughter Lydia will be supporting people with autism and their families by taking part in the Angkor Watt to Bangkor 400 km Cycle Ride.

 If you wish to support Mel & Lydia you can donate to the charity on the below link: